Tracking stolen crypto is a booming business: How blockchain sleuths recover digital loot

 But there are limitations to what authorities can glean.

 Several tactics can throw authorities off the trail.
 People who want to evade scrutiny can pool their crypto into “mixers,” a wallet address that combines the coins with other transactions, making them harder to trace.
 Hackers can also store their cryptocurrency keys in “cold” wallet devices that don’t connect to the Internet and are thus more secure.
-They transfer the digital tokens in an online wallet to an address linked to their desktop or save the account information and private keys on a thumb drive-like device.
+They transfer the digital tokens in online wallets to addresses linked to their desktops or save account information and private keys on thumb-drive-like devices.

-If you hold your crypto in a hardware wallet, “the security is pretty bulletproof,” said David Sacco, a practitioner-in-residence at the University of New Haven in the finance and economics departments.
+If you hold your crypto in a hardware wallet, “the security is pretty bulletproof,” said David Sacco, a practitioner in residence at the University of New Haven’s finance and economics departments.

 Despite a host of innovations in tracking technology, cryptocurrency still remains extremely difficult to track.
 Most cybercriminals get away with it, McNew said.